9: …And the World Will Go On Without You

 She wanted to deflect; she’d always deflect.
 But… no, what was she thinking?
 Maybe she didn’t need to always keep her distance, but here?
 If N was coming to her for moral guidance?

-“N, I cackled as I fed the inner tubing of a drone to him while his family watches.
+“N, I cackled as I fed the inner tubing of a drone to him while his family watched.
 ‘Am I the baddie?’
 What do you think?”

 “I guess when you put it that way… you aren’t the best?”
 N ventured.
 “But I’m not that much better.”

 V thought.
-She knew who the ‘baddie’ was; and she was the only one.
-And if they were all just pawns, cute little puppets… that was the answer, wasn’t it?
+She knew who the ultimate ‘baddie’ was; and V was the only one.
+And if they were all just pawns on its board, cute little puppets… that was the answer, wasn’t it?
 But she couldn’t tell N that.

 “I think… you can’t call yourself the villain until you know who the hero is.”